Felice Herrig: Ultimate Fighting Championship

 Herrig was expected to face Xiaonan Yan on June 8, 2019, at UFC 238.
 However, on April 30, 2019, it was reported that Herrig suffered from a torn ACL and was pulled from the event.

 Herrig faced Virna Jandiroba on August 15, 2020, at UFC 252.
 She lost the fight via an armbar submission in the first round.

 After a two-year hiatus, Herrig faced Karolina Kowalkiewicz on June 4, 2022, at UFC Fight Night 207.
 Herrig lost the bout via rear-naked choke in the second round, retiring after the bout.
 She retired from competing in MMA after the loss.

+Boxing career

+Herrig made her professional boxing debut against Veronika Dmitriyeva on July 22, 2023.
+She won the bout via fourth-round technical knockout.